Sandra Achums: Early life and education

-Sandra Achums was born in Imo state which is located in the south-eastern part of the West African nation; Nigeria.
+Sandra Achums was born in Imo state which is located in the south-eastern part of the West African nation, Nigeria.
 She had her primary, secondary and tertiary education all at Lagos State, she attended state college Isolo Lagos.

 Career

-Achums in 1995 made her entrance into the Nigerian movie industry with a movie titled Deadly Affair, where she featured alongside other nollywood veteran actors; Dolly Unachukwu, Jide Kosoko, and Emeka Ike.
-The movie would eventually become a classic and become her stepping stone into the limelight. she also was on the remake of Glamour Girls.
+Achums, in 1995, made her entrance into the Nigerian movie industry with a movie titled Deadly Affair, where she featured alongside other nollywood veteran actors; Dolly Unachukwu, Jide Kosoko, and Emeka Ike.
+The movie would eventually become a classic and become her stepping stone into the limelight.
+She also was on the remake of Glamour Girls.

 Personal life

-Achums in 2006 relocated from Nigeria to Germany and currently lives there with her children and her husband who is named Tony.
+Achums, in 2006, relocated from Nigeria to Germany and currently lives there with her children and her husband who is named Tony.

 Sandra Achums, a seasoned actress, gave birth to a boy in Germany.
-The majority of 90s movies included achums.
-She has a daughter already.
+The majority of 90s movies included her.
+She also has a daughter.
 She wrote, "Welcome little baby Ryan to the world" in a post to celebrate the birth of her son.